sacs-epfl/shatter/ARTIFACT-EVALUATION.md

 The code for Shatter is written in the same structure as DecentralizePy, so it can easily be plugged into projects using DecentralizePy.
 Furthermore, the code for the `attacks` in Shatter can be used beyond the scope of Shatter for general privacy-preserving research.
 To add more datasets, one needs to add the dataset in `decentralizepy.datasets` and the code to execute attacks in `virtualNodes.attacks`.
+In gradient inversion experiments, only 1 client was attacked across all baselines.
+To run a full version, set the `num_clients=100` in `artifact_scripts/gradientInversion/rog/run.sh`.
+This should take about 150x time and space.